700 Children's® – A Blog by Pediatric Experts

 Recognizing Signs of Child Abuse and Neglect

 Child abuse and neglect are common.
-At least 1 in 7 children experienced abuse or neglect in the last year, according to the CDC.
 Every year, Child Abuse Prevention Month is observed in April to raise awareness and honor the important role that everyone can play in strengthening families and supporting children.
 Protecting children from abuse and neglect is a community responsibility.
 Most adults want to help but may be unsure about how to get involved.
 Remember to follow the three Rs – Recognize, Respond and Refer.

 Recognize the Warning Signs